 The datacentre business is power intensive, both to facilitate data storage and transmission and to cool the equipment required.
 In traditional datacentres, efficiency ranges from 50%-62%, with 38%-50% of overall energy expenses being cooling costs.
 By operating in tall towers, Alticom benefits from free air flow, which results in efficiency of between 83% and 91% - just 9%-17% of Alticom’s expenses relate to cooling (which is only required on warm days).

 However, Alticom does not just make use of freely circulating air: it uses a triple-filtered air supply and constantly monitors temperatures to automatically enable mechanical cooling (using proprietary equipment) only when necessary.
-“For instance, in one of our towers we only used 26 hours of mechanical cooling in one year,” says ten Hove.
+“Last year, in one of our towers we used just 26 hours of mechanical cooling,” says ten Hove.
 “Our energy efficiency comes from efficient management of air - not just having towers.”